kathyonu/apotomoing_sequencers/README.md

 ### After your server fires up, go to your browser :

-*	http://localhost:3000/sequences/new     <= five sequencers now processing with Ruby via jQuery ajax calls, now in use in production with over 12,000,000 rows in database.
+*	http://localhost:3000/sequences/new     <= five sequencers now processing with Ruby via jQuery ajax calls, now in use in production with over 4,000,000 rows in database.
 *       http://localhost:3000/                  <= root address, is not fully functioning yet.
 Use the above address.
 > The sequences/new address shows the entire application design and data in one table.
 > The sequences table is a primitive setup allowing massive duplicates in the five sequences.
-> The sequences table was added so you can see how the entire application can exist in one table.
+> The sequences table was added so you can see how the entire application exists in one table.
 > The widgets at root are not yet fully functioning, only the sequences/new address is fully working.

 ## Description: